Ceramic formers production/manufacturing process consists of the following 10 steps.

 7. Color Coating

-Formers color coating process done by dipping method.
-Excess glaze at the bottom is wiped using a wet sponge surface to prevent sticking of the pieces during firing.
+The former’s color coating process is done by the dipping method.
+Excess glaze at the bottom is wiped using a wet sponge surface to prevent sticking to the pieces during firing.

-After color coating, tracking details such as batch/date/caster/glazer codes are applied using stamps or ceramic barcodes are also applied to the pieces for the purpose of the back tracking.
+After color coating, tracking details such as batch/date/caster/glazer codes are applied using stamps, or ceramic barcodes are also applied to the pieces for the purpose of backtracking.

 8. Firing

 The coated formers are loaded into kiln cars.
-Most manufacturers use shuttle kilns, while high-capacity plants use tunnel kilns to save kiln firing cost.
-For stuttle kiln firing happens around 18- 24 hours, the peak temperature will be 1220–1250°C. After firing, the pieces are unloaded and sent for polishing & sorting.
+Most manufacturers use shuttle kilns, while high-capacity plants use tunnel kilns to save kiln firing costs.
+For shuttle kiln firing, which happens around 18–24 hours, the peak temperature will be 1220–1250°C. After firing, the pieces are unloaded and sent for polishing & sorting.

 9. Polishing & Sorting

-Fired formers are polished according to surface smoothness required and then sent to be sorted.
-Two types of checking will be carried out by the sorting team, one is dimensional and another is physical defects.
+Fired formers are polished according to the surface smoothness required and then sent to be sorted.
+The sorting team will conduct two types of checks: a dimensional check and a physical defect check.
 The sorting is done into three categories:

 Common defects in ceramic formers are cracks, pinholes, black dirt, surface irregularities, under-firing, over-firing, and dimension failure.